vdaas/vald-client-ci/README.md

 - [Sync](./.github/workflows/sync.yaml)
   - This workflow is designed to handle synchronization with the Vald repository.
-  - It checks for differences between the `main` branch of Vald client repository and the `main` branch of the Vald repository, and synchronizes API changes.
+  - It checks for differences between the `main` branch of the Vald client repository and the `main` branch of the Vald repository, and synchronizes API changes.
   - Additionally, it synchronizes release tags if a release occurs in the Vald repository.
   - This automation helps maintain alignment and reduces manual effort in keeping repositories synchronized.